gorety86/code-challenge/net salary calculator/readme.md

 Be sure to take time to experiment or read up on a concept if you're not comfortable with the idea before moving on.
 If you're struggling here, the remainder of this module will be challenging.
 Fix any gaps now before moving on.
-Implement the various condition 'if, else if' and variable 'studentMaks'.
+Implement the various condition 'if, else if' and variables.

 **Challenge**:
-    - var  net salary = parseInt()
+    - var  studentMarks = parseInt()

 ## Resources